BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    _Mobile Detection Script_

    There is also a simple JavaScript mobile browser detection script that stores different production/development CSS and JavaScript files within a local `config` object based on whether a user is using a mobile, tablet, or desktop browser.
-Also, the mobile detection script is within a **DOMContentLoaded** HTML5 JavaScript event handler (not supported in IE 6-8), which will trigger once the DOM is ready (the jQuery `ready()` event cannot be used because jQuery is loaded by Require.js and not yet included on the page).

    _Loading Files_